-- Ensure an adequate and high-quality water supply. - Encourage preservation of water supply watershed lands. - Reduce environmental impacts of sewage discharge. - · Reduce impervious surface and stormwater runoff. - Discourage development in floodways and floodplains. - Ensure that wetlands are restored, enhanced, and protected.
+- Ensure an adequate and high-quality water supply. - Encourage preservation of water supply watershed lands. - · Reduce environmental impacts of sewage discharge. - Reduce impervious surfaces and mitigate against impacts of stormwater runoff. - · Discourage development in floodways and floodplains. - Ensure that wetlands are restored, enhanced, and protected from adverse impacts.